ManuCanedo/NetDuma-challenge/README.md

 # Challenge Solution

-In this repo I will be submitting my solution to the coding challenge proposed of the 26th of January.
+In this repo I will be submitting my solution to the coding challenge of the 26th of January.

 ## Behaviour